Face to Stone

 She laughed and said, “I know.”

 We both smiled and we began dancing with each other.
 It felt like such a massive relief to be able to dance with a beautiful woman.
 I felt alive in the wake of all those emotions that came out in our back and forth.
 I guess she felt alive too because she danced with her eyes closed and hands in the air as if nothing in the world was taking her out of this groove.
-Then, she wrapped her arms around me, and we kissed and afterwards, we both smiled.
+Then, she wrapped her arms around me, and we kissed and afterward, we both smiled.

 Then she asked if I wanted to go outside and talk.
 It was hot and humid, and we both needed fresh air.
 We talked for a while and she learned I was, in her words, a real photographer.
 I learned she had a boyfriend who was out with his boys, and she wanted to keep the night going and hook up.